-Table Y10 Aliyah sequence properties dynamic mesh
+Table C.2.7.2-2 Aliyah sequence properties dynamic mesh

 Renderpeople [Vol-23] provides a free and publicly downloadable “4D People” source sequence under license.
 This source sequence is provided in file formats for 3ds Max, Maya, Blender, Cinema 4D and Alembic and can be stored or converted to mesh or dense point cloud format.